 Specific notice will be given no earlier than six weeks and no later than four weeks prior to the meeting.
-In order to participate in the Annual General Meeting, the shareholder must a) be registered in the shareholders' register held by Euroclear Sweden AB by 07 May 2020 at the latest, and b) notify the company of his/her intention to participate, by either going to the address Softronic AB (publ) Hammarby Kaj 10A, 120 32 Stockholm, telephoning +46(0)8 51 90 90 00 or sending an e-mail to bolagsstamma@softronic.se by 08 May 2020 at the latest.
-Any shareholders who have registered their shares through the bank's notary department or other nominee must temporarily register the shares with Euroclear Sweden AB in their own name in well before 07 May 2020, in order to be permitted to participate in the meeting.
+In order to participate in the postal voting for the Annual General Meeting, the shareholder must a) be registered in the shareholders' register held by Euroclear Sweden AB by 28 April 2021 at the latest, and b) the vote must have been received by the company at the following address Softronic AB (publ) Hammarby Kaj 10A, SE-120 32 Stockholm, Sweden, by 29 April 2021 at the latest.
+Any shareholders who have registered their shares through the bank's notary department or other nominee must temporarily register these shares with Euroclear Sweden AB in their own name well before 28 April 2021, in order to be permitted to participate in postal voting.